-- Not violate and criminal law or unit of government.
+- Not violate any criminal law of any unit of government.

 - Not leave the state without consent of the court.

-- Notify your Probation Officer of any change of address, employment or new legal matters.
+- Notify your probation officer of any change of address, phone number, employment, or new legal matters.

 - Attend and successfully complete all counseling and educational programs as directed.

-- Are subject to a warrant less search of their person, vehicle, school locker, or residence.
+- Subject to a warrantless search of your person, vehicle, school locker, or residence.